Borghii/Borghii-Authentication-Spring-Security/README.md

 - OpenID (OAuth 2.0) as a client for external authentication.
 - Passkey authentication (FIDO2/WebAuthn) for enhanced security.
 - "Remember Me" functionality to improve the user experience.
-- Unit and integration testing to ensure code quality.
+- Unit and integration testing to ensure code quality with h2 in memory database.
 - Dynamic templates built with Thymeleaf.
 - Validation messages and notifications for actions such as user logout, user creation, and more.